 If you don't have the time to volunteer, you could help by donating your old possessions instead.
 If you're having a clear-out, moving home, or just have some spare things lying around you don't need, what you have no use for could be sold by a charity shop instead.

 From festivals to parades, running races and cycling events, there's always something going on to attract the crowds.
 These events provide the perfect opportunity to raise awareness about heart issues.
 Prevention is usually the best cure, and even if you don't have a lot of time, dedicating an afternoon to raising awareness could have a huge impact on someone's health.
-You may even find that charities such as the British Heart Foundation put on events themselves to help raise funds, so you could volunteer at these too.

 Applying for defibrillator funding is a great way to bring an added element of safety to your local community.
 Whether it's for your local sports club or a remote walking spot that sees a lot of hikers, a Public Access Defibrillator could help to save lives.